WHAT ARE THE SPECIFIC BENEFITS OF EXERCISE?

-- Exercise benefits in Missouri may result with the range of motion, strengthening (or resistance), and aerobic exercises.
+- Exercise benefits may result with the range of motion, strengthening (or resistance), and aerobic exercises.

 - Strengthening exercises include isometric exercises (pushing or pulling against static resistance) and stretching exercises to build strength and flexibility without unduly stressing the joints.
 These exercises may be particularly important if leg muscle weakness turns out to be a cause of osteoarthritis, as some research suggests.

 - Low-impact aerobics also help stabilize and support the joints and may even reduce inflammation in some joints.
-Cycling and walking are beneficial, and swimming or exercising in water is highly recommended for people with arthritis arthritis and provides the best Exercise benefits in St. Louis.
+Cycling and walking are beneficial, and swimming or exercising in water is highly recommended for people with arthritis arthritis and provides the best Exercise benefits.

 - Patients should strive for short but frequent exercise sessions guided by physical therapists or certified instructors.